Oc8369/BTH-014-Software-Test-Project/README.md

 ## Project Overview

 This project tests the stability of the `pickle` module's serialization functionality in the Python standard library.
-The goal is to study how different test environments affect the hash value of the serialized output for the same input.
+The goal is to study how different test environments affect the hash value of the `dump/ dumps` output for the same input.
 The environments are divided into two categories:

 1. **Different operating systems** under **Python 3.12** ( **Windows** ,  **Linux** , and  **macOS** )
 2. **Different Python versions** under **Windows** (Python  **3.6** ,  **3.7** ,  **3.8** ,  **3.11** ,  **3.12** )